 If you prefer Blender or SketchUp, then you can import each component separately (STL files), and place them manually.
 If you do this, make sure you maintain the orientation so that they will print nicely.

-library.
+If you are building the circuit in OpenSCAD, download the library file '3D-PCB.scad' via thingiverse or github, and put it in the same folder as your project.
+You will also need to do the same for the MCAD library.
 At the top of your .scad file, import the library, along with the MCAD dependencies (with the paths appropriately altered if necessary):

 Each component in the library has a standardized spacing: the pegs that make up a component are a set distance from that component's center.
 This value can be accessed by a call to 'get_component_distance()'.
 If you arrange your components in rows and columns like the example, the distance between the rows and columns should be 2 times this distance.
 Then if components are placed next to each other on this grid, they can share a peg.
 Do this where possible, and you will minimize the number of threads you need to wrap.
 The caps that go over the pegs will hold your components to a snug connection.